arm-developer-tools/windowsperf-vs-extension/doc/README.md

 ## How to install WindowsPerfGUI extension for Visual Studio

-First, you need to have the binary of the extension. and then you can install it by clicking on `WindowsPerfGUI.vsix` and then click on `Install`.
+First, you need to have the [binary](https://gitlab.com/Linaro/WindowsPerf/vs-extension/-/releases) of the extension. and then you can install it by clicking on `WindowsPerfGUI.vsix` and then click on `Install`.

 PS: you need to make sure that any previous version of the extension is uninstalled and that Visual Studio is closed before installing the extension.

+### How to uninstall old WindowsPerfGUI extension

+In Visual Studio go to `Extensions` -> `Manage Extensions` -> `Installed` -> `All` -> `WindowsPerfGUI` and select "Uninstall".
+Please note that this will be scheduled by VS. You may need to close VS instance and follow uninstallation wizard to remove extension.

+### Where is WindowsPerfGUI binary?

+You can find our binary releases [here](https://gitlab.com/Linaro/WindowsPerf/vs-extension/-/releases).
+You can also build `VS-extension` solution from sources.
+Just open `WindowsPerfGUI.sln` from sources and build project for `arm64` configuration.

 ## WperfClient